-Service Area: Ribblesdale Pool Head of Service: Mark Beveridge
+Service Area: Ribblesdale Pool

 The existing U.V. unit was installed approximately 9 years ago and serves the Teaching Pool in providing additional protection to bathers.
 It is now considered to be high maintenance for the size of pool it serves, To maintain the effectiveness of the U.V. unit it is usual practice to undertake an annual service and replacement of the lamps annually.
 These costs would be significantly reduced with a new replacement unit.